I promised to show you how I made my painted arrow headboard, and today I’m doing just that!

 I pulled off all the tape, and had my perfectly imperfect arrows!

 Now, this board is HEAVY.
 Since I was doing this all myself, I opted not to hang it on the wall.
 Instead it sits propped up on the box spring.
-It’s a bit “wackadoodle” as my friend would say, but it works and it stays put, so that’s good enough to me.
+It works and it stays put, so that’s good enough for me.

 It’s exactly as I envisioned and that makes it perfect!